jlparkI/xGPR/docs/tuning_tutorial.rst

 Other methods
 ----------------------------------------------------

-It is also possible to design your own hyperparameter tuning scheme or to use an experimental SGD-based method; these are described under Miscellaneous on the main page.
+It is also possible to design your own hyperparameter tuning scheme;
+some guidance is provided under Miscellaneous on the main page.